Yes it’s a bold plan but we think we can do it. We’re a cool little organisation and, I tell you, we are 100% into gender equality.

 The issues that really matter on #InternationalMensDay (19 November 2016) So let me get this right, feminists insist that the sole focus of the domestic violence debate should be on female victims because they constitute the majority.
 Here however the author fem-splains that the “issues that really matter” on IMD are issues affecting male minority groups not all of the nasty unwashed white CIS-HET majority.

 The Commissioner for discrimination against men (21 July 2012) It was suggested that the Australian Human Rights Commission provide some information in their web site to mark International Men’s Day (as they do every year for International Women’s Day).
 The response was this was not possible due to resourcing constraints.
-Five years later there is still no mention of International Men’s Day within the AHRC web site.
+Now, many years later, there is still no mention of International Men’s Day within the AHRC web site.
 A truly pathetic effort from a very gender-biased organisation.

 Feminist Fathers Day 2014 (I’m including this ghastly anti-male diatribe here sarcastically.
 It shows just how far some feminists want to shame men and feminise boys.
 As usual there are some great insights and colourful retorts amongst the readers comments).